telerik/winforms-docs/telerik-presentation-framework/html-like-text-formatting.md

 You can also use some tags that are not present in HTML but are currently supported by the TextPrimitive.

->note please refer to the[RadMarkupDialog]({%slug winforms/telerik-presentation-framework/radmarkupdialog%})article about the list of supported tags; *font* , *color* and *size* tags are not supported by RadMarkupDialog, but can be rendered by TextPrimitive.
+>note Please refer to the [RadMarkupDialog](https://docs.telerik.com/devtools/winforms/telerik-presentation-framework/markup-dialog/radmarkupdialog) article about the list of supported tags; *font* , *color* and *size* tags are not supported by RadMarkupDialog, but can be rendered by TextPrimitive.
 >

 You can use \<size=[+|-]value\> to set font size use, and __\<br\>__ to create new line feed.
 To set bold, underline, and italic text use the corresponding opening and closing tags.
 Font family is set through __\<font=Family\>__.